malkiii/avatar-input/packages/cli/README.md

 # react-image-form-input

-a simple unstyled input component to select avatars and crop images.
+add a simple unstyled input component to select avatars and crop images using a CLI.